tzainten/tzainten.github.io/projects/portfolio/meta.md

 ### What I Ended Up Doing

-I wrote a simple node.js script that scans html files in my src folder for <span class="brown">#include</span> directives, which allowed me to write reusable HTML code that can be put anywhere.
+I wrote a simple node.js script that scans html files in my src folder for **#include** directives, which allowed me to write reusable HTML code that can be put anywhere.

 ```html
 <!DOCTYPE html>